New Jersey Personal Injury Lawyer

 Personal Injury FAQs

 Accidents do happen.
 When you or someone you care about suffers an injury, what are your legal rights?

-Personal injuries can happen in the following ways, although this list is not a complete one:
+Personal injuries can happen in the following ways (although this list is not a complete one):

 Any of the above can lead to injuries that may range in severity from bumps and bruises to incapacitation or even death.

-In New Jersey, the right to recover has specific limits in terms of what kinds of damages are recoverable based on what kind of case it is, and there are also specific time limitations for bringing a lawsuit.
+In New Jersey, the right to recover has specific limits in terms of what kinds of damages are recoverable based on what kind of case it is.
+There are also specific time limitations for bringing a personal injury lawsuit in NJ.